 - Ketchup and brown sauce on the side (optional)

-Serve all this on a nice plate, give dad a (Guinness) beer and Bob's your uncle .
+Serve it all on a nice plate, give dad a (Guinness) beer and Bob's your uncle .

-Or make a pot of strong tea or fresh coffee, make the tray pretty with a napkin and maybe a handwritten card.
-You will see: the effect is great.
-A father who wakes up to the smell of sausages and toast?
-That is guaranteed a smile at the first bite.
+Or make a pot of strong tea or fresh coffee, decorate the tray with a napkin, and perhaps a handwritten note.
+You'll see: the effect is enormous.
+A father waking up to the smell of sausages and toast?
+That's guaranteed to bring a smile to his face with the first bite.

 More than food

 A breakfast like this is more than just a plate of food.
-It is a moment of attention, of being together.
-And secretly also a little bit of England in your own kitchen.
-And let's be honest, that is much nicer than socks?!
+It's a moment of attention, of togetherness.
+And secretly, a little bit of England in your own kitchen.
+And let's be honest, isn't that much more fun than socks?!

-Are you going to make this English breakfast for Father's Day?
+Will you be making this English breakfast for Father's Day?
 Let us know in the comments, we're curious!

 Interesting?
 Share with someone: